saravanacu/qt-html/README.md

 HTML / CSS Front end assignment.

 ### Important Note:
-Created the modal section and hide by CSS.
+Created the modal section and hide it by CSS.
 Did not add the JS interaction for the modal.

 ### Technologies Used: